bigfix/developer.bigfix.com/site/reference/types/bes-action.md

 # utc time flag of &lt;bes action&gt; : boolean

-The Take Action &amp;gt; Execution tab provides an option to specify the time constraints for the Action as UTC instead of as Client local time.
+The Take Action &lt; Execution tab provides an option to specify the time constraints for the Action as UTC instead of as Client local time.
 This inspector returns `True` if that flag is set for the given Action.

 # &lt;bes action&gt; as xml : utf8 string